 So much work goes into bill tracking, lobbying, meetings, research, and networking — but it’s hard to prove the direct results and relationship between those actions and their impact.

 Traditionally, the impact of that was difficult to show, when the focus was often on relationship building, spreadsheets, and email management.
 The good news is technology platforms such as FiscalNote make it much easier to show return on investment for your government affairs department.

 For example, technology that allows teams to log actions and relate them directly to bills, regulations, legislators, and committees can enable professionals to keep track of what’s been done and what the specific outcomes are.
-Imagine pulling a professional-looking report that gathers all of this information together in minutes, rather than cobbling together Excel spreadsheets and Google docs?
+Imagine pulling a professional-looking, visual report that gathers all of this information together in minutes, rather than cobbling together Excel spreadsheets and Google Docs?